 Snap back into modern times with a stop in at Oregon Grain Growers Brand Distillery downtown.
 This family-owned business is among the new crop of artisans bringing craft food and beverages to Pendleton in a big way.
 Their specialties include ACME corn whiskey and “Ouragon” vodka, made with Oregon-grown hard red winter wheat — a bit higher in protein and more bitter than the soft white wheat Pendleton is known for.

 End with dinner at a downtown Pendleton classic, Virgil’s at Cimmiyotti’s.
-The restaurant, originally founded in 1959, is known for its steaks as well as for its fresh offerings straight from the Pendleton Farmers Market, which is open on Fridays between May and October.
+The restaurant, originally founded in 1959, is known for its steaks as well as its fresh offerings straight from the Pendleton Farmers Market, which is open on Fridays between May and October.

 Day 3: Blankets, wagon trains and local beef

 Perhaps nothing showcases Pendleton’s original maker mentality more than Pendleton Woolen Mills.
-The company, originally founded in 1863, still makes its singular wool blankets and fabrics, and offers free weekday tours at its blanket mill, about a mile outside the downtown core.
+The company, originally founded in 1863, still makes its signature wool blankets and fabrics, and offers free weekday tours at its blanket mill, about a mile outside the downtown core.

-For more gifts to bring home, stop in at Blue Hawk Beads, which showcases incredibly colorful beadwork, and then wind your way back to Hamley Steakhouse, by the same owners of the cafe, to cap off your adventure.
+For gifts to bring home, stop in at Blue Hawk Beads, which showcases incredibly colorful beadwork, and then wind your way back to Hamley Steakhouse, by the same owners of the cafe, to cap off your adventure.
 The steaks are storied and the setting, complete with an original bank wall is pure Pendleton.